 Therefore, designers must themselves be responsible for systems literacy as a foundation for design; for working within a second-order epistemology where they take responsibility for their viewpoints; for processes of collaboration through conversation; and for articulating their rationale as an integral part of their process.
-This has deep implications for the development of curricula for teaching design.
+This has deep implications for the development of new design curricula.

-&lt;sup>10 Further work is needed to more carefully dissect and characterize the types of design conversations.
-One approach suggests that design for innovation requires four broad classes of conversations for these purposes: to agree on goals; to agree on means; to create new language, as required for innovation; and, in an over-arching conversation, to design the conversations required for design, from the perspective of requisite variety [32].
+6 Further work is needed to more carefully dissect and characterize the types of design conversations.
+One approach suggests that design for innovation requires four broad classes of conversations for these purposes: to agree on goals; to agree on means; to create new language, as required for innovation; and, in an over-arching conversation, to design the conversations required for design, from the perspective of requisite variety [27].

-2.6 Implications for Teaching Design
+3.6 Implications for Teaching Design

 Glanville was influenced by his experience of design methods during his time as a student at the Architectural Association in the 1960s.
-Perhaps it was in rejection to the "expert stance" of the first generation that he came to prefer to say that design is "at once mysterious and ambiguous" [20].
+Perhaps it was in rejection to the "expert stance" of the first generation that he came to prefer to say that design is "at once mysterious and ambiguous" [16].